bare ruined choirs

 ex The Builder: An illustrated weekly magazine, for the architect, engineer, archaeologist, constructor, sanitary-reformer & art-lover.
 Conducted by H. H. Statham.
 Distorted Google scan (levels subsequently adjusted), of page in Supplement to the issue of July 1, 1899

-The poor scan of this volume offers a remarkable collection of (what can only be described as) hallucinogenic architectural views and plans.
-The supplement features drawings of "The Abbeys of Great Britain,” in a supplement this. (update, 11 June 2019 : the distortions seem to have been done away with, but can be seen The Art of Google Books, in a post ca 2013.
+The poor scan of this volume offers a remarkable collection of (what can only be described as) hallucinogenic architectural views and plans, e.g., drawings of “The Abbeys of Great Britain,” in a supplement this. (update, 11 June 2019 : the distortions seem to have been done away with, but can be seen The Art of Google Books, in a post ca 2013.

 The particular mix of topics encompassed in the journal’s subtitle prompts thinking about the relationship of aesthetics to engineering and even (geological) science.
 Thomas Mellard Reade (1832-1909, architect, civil engineer, field and experimental geologist *) appears in earlier numbers.

-tags: T. M. Reade; bare ruined choirs; drawing; ruination
+tags: bare ruined choirs; drawing; ruination; T. M. Reade